jackbullen/Chess-PGN-Viewer/README.md

 # Chess-PGN-Viewer
-A chess PGN Viewer built with JavaScript, HTML, and CSS.
+A Chess PGN Viewer built with JavaScript, HTML, and CSS.
+The Chess PGN Viewer implements a class for the Board and each of the Pieces.
+These classes are used to parse the PGN and render updates on the board in board.js file.

 *Promoting pawn moves and the backwards move control button have not yet been implemented.*